quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 stream cipher algorithms) or routing masks and divisors (for the obfuscated algorithm).
 The load balancers can distinguish these configurations by external IP address, or by assigning different values to the config rotation bits ({{config-rotation}}).
-Note that either of these techniques exposes the destination set of servers to outside observers.
+Note that either of these techniques exposes information to outside observers, as traffic destined for each server set can be easily distinguished.

 These techniques are not necessary for the plaintext algorithm, as it does not attempt to conceal the server ID.